docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 ### Increment the Parameter Version

-If an older version of the exporter is already being used by customers, you’ll need to use parameter versioning.
+If an older version of the exporter is already being used by customers, you'll need to use parameter versioning.
 During `exSelGenerateDefaultParams`, you should call SetParamsVersion() in the [Export Param Suite](suites.md#exporters-suites-export-param-suite) and increment the version number.

 After that, create new presets and sequence encoder presets (if needed) using the new set of parameters.
 Make sure your installer removes the old presets, and installs the new ones.

 ### Flush the Parameter Cache

-If you don’t increment the parameter version, you can manually flush the parameter cache in a few steps.
-After you’ve deleted the old presets, do the following:
+If you don't increment the parameter version, you can manually flush the parameter cache in a few steps.
+After you've deleted the old presets, do the following:

 1. Delete hidden presets that were created by the hosts for the most recently used parameter settings.
 Look for a file called Placeholder Preset.epr in both the folders above the Media Encoder presets and the Premiere Pro presets.
 2. Delete batch.xml, used by Media Encoder.
 This is also in the folder above the Media Encoder presets.
 Deleting this is equivalent to deleting the items out of the Media Encoder render queue.